-ltem Description Source Select SQL Server to read data directly from a SQL Server database.
+Item Description Source Select SQL Server to read data directly from a SQL Server database.

-Item Description Remote Data Connection If your Axiom Software system is hosted on the Axiom Software cloud service, then you must specify a remote data connection so that the cloud service can connect to the database server located on your network.
-You can select from any remote data connection that has been set up in Scheduler.
+ltem Description Remote Data Connection If your Axiom Software system is hosted on the Axiom Software cloud service, then you must specify a remote data connection so that the cloud service can connect to the database server located on your network.
+You can select any remote data connection defined in your system, or you can enter an import variable name.
+For example, you can enter the built-in system variable {DefaultRemoteDataConnection} to automatically use the default remote data connection for your system.
+For information on how the default remote data connection is determined, see System variables.
+Remote data connections are defined in Scheduler.
+For more information, see the Scheduler Guide .
 If no remote data connections have been defined in your system, then this setting does not apply and will not display.